If you have travel sickness, you may get several symptoms, including:

 - Open a window to let fresh air in.

-- Don't smoke before or while travelling.
+- Don’t smoke before or while you travel.

 - Try to distract yourself – play travel games or listen to music.

 - Wherever possible, lie down and close your eyes.

 Can I take travel sickness medicines if I'm pregnant?

 Yes, you can take some types of travel sickness medicines if you’re pregnant.
 However, always read the patient information leaflet that comes with your medicine.
 If you have any questions, ask your pharmacist or GP for advice.